 - 74% of video marketers say video has a better ROI than static images; 68% say video has a better ROI than Google ads

 “Most people are more than happy to be marketed to with video,” Biteable says.
 But because video entails more time, skills, and money to produce, not all marketers are able to use it.

 This means video marketing is still a blue ocean of opportunity for digital marketers.
-Learn how to produce video for different platforms—Facebook and YouTube are the most popular, followed by Instagram, Twitter, and TikTok—and you’ll be ahead of the competition.
+Learn how to produce videos for different platforms—Facebook and YouTube are the most popular, followed by Instagram, Twitter, and TikTok—and you’ll be ahead of the competition.

-If you’re a content creator or manager for a WordPress site, you’ll need to know how to draft, format, and schedule content on WordPress.
+If you’re a content creator or manager for a WordPress site, you’ll most likely need to know how to draft, format, and schedule content on WordPress.
 You’ll also need to be familiar with the most popular WordPress plugins, such as SEO Yoast.
 Some businesses also use third-party WordPress page builders Beaver Builder, Divi, Elementor, and Thrive Architect.